'Non mortem timemus, sed cogitationem'.-

 There would be upon this night no exceeding mirth, no succulent wine, or no sumptuous feast whatever to be regaled.

 There were no comfits to taste.
 Instead, my only welcome to this venerable castle was but another stern and terse warning that bemused me.

 What was that stern warning you ask?
 The count insisted that I stayed within my chamber, and that I did not stray from the castle.

-'It would be better sir, if you stood in your chamber, during the night.
-These are the genuine nights that many fear to experience, within this castle I regret', he quoth.
+'It would be better Mr Enfield, if you stood in your chamber, during the night.
+These are the genuine nights that are feared, within this castle I regret'.

-When I asked the reason for this, his response was too vague and he appeared to palter, 'There are many like this night presently, where the unsuspected sound of the wind can be mistaken so easily, for the misleading sound of wailing'.
+When I had asked the reason for this, his response was too vague and he appeared to palter, 'There are many nights, where the unsuspected sound of the wind can be mistaken so easily, for the misleading sound of wailing'.

 When I had enquired about the significance of these words, he chuckled and then rejoined, 'Oh, no need to fret much Mr Enfield-for it is the festive revelry of the rout of villagers below that reach the sturdy walls of this ancient castle'.

 I had taken dinner in the dining hall by myself.
 The dinner was nothing more than a mere repast.
 I was given at least a token bottle of Jerez, Spanish sherry to accompany the dinner.

 It was extremely unusual that the count did not join me for dinner in the hall.
 This interesting occurrence was atypical in British nobility back home, and interpreted as effrontery.

 The mysterious circumstances involved during my stay in the castle had started to stir my contemplative thoughts, and question the uniquity of the wonts of the count towards his convivial guests.